datacommonsorg/docsite/README.md

 git push -u origin <var>BRANCH_NAME</var>
 </pre>

-Then, in github.com, in your forked repo, you can send a pull request.
+Then, in https://github.com, in your forked repo, you can create a pull request.
 You will need to assign at least one reviewer to approve.

-If this is your first
-time contributing to a Google Open Source project, you may need to follow the steps in [CONTRIBUTING.md](CONTRIBUTING.md).
-Be sure to follow [the style guide](STYLE_GUIDE.md) when submitting documentation PRs.

 Wait for approval of the pull request and merge the change.

+> **Tip:** If you are working on multiple PRs/branches at a time, and switching between them, it's desirable to use `git switch --discard-changes` instead of `git checkout`.
+This prevents changes in the local work tree (committed or not) from automatically bleeding from one branch to another, and keeps the PR diffs clean.

 ## Support